Ferroca2/Quero-Correcao/README.md

 ## Technologies Used
-* Typescript and VUE for the frontend -- FERROCA ATUALIZE
+* Typescript and VUE using Qusar framework for the frontend
-* Node.js, x, y, z for the backend  --  PIA ATUALIZE
+* Cloud  Functions written in typescript connecting with Firebase Auth, Firestore and Storage.
-* Microsoft Azure - as Vision AI
+* Microsoft Azure - as Computer Vision AI API
-* OpenAI API - as LLM AI
+* OpenAI API - as LLM model to process text information using  gpt-3.5-turbo AI

 ## Features